 In June 2011, we entered into a junior secured convertible loan facility, or Convertible Facility, with certain existing preferred stockholders that provided for up to \$50.0 million in borrowings, of which we borrowed \$12.5 million in an initial advance upon signing.
 In November 2011, we amended the Convertible Facility to provide for an aggregate of up to \$80.0 million in borrowings.
-In March 2012, we further amended the Convertible Facility to provide for the automatic conversion of the principal amount and paid-in-kind interest under the Convertible Facility into common stock upon closing of this offering at a conversion price equal to the lesser of \$8.8984 or the initial public offering price.
-Assuming the initial public offering price of \$6.50 per share, the midpoint of the price range set forth on the cover of this prospectus, the conversion price of the notes would be reduced from \$8.8984 per share to \$6.50 per share, representing a decrease of \$2.3984 per share, or 27%.
-In consideration for amending the Convertible Facility, the debt holders agreed to forego the option to be repaid in cash upon maturity of the notes upon the closing of this offering.
 We borrowed \$7.5 million in a second advance in November 2011 and may borrow up to an additional \$60.0 million prior to the earlier of (i) a subsequent equity financing of more than \$10.0 million or (ii) June 14, 2013, subject to the attainment of certain financial and operating conditions.
 The Convertible Facility bears an interest rate of 9.0%, with interest payable in kind at maturity, which is the earlier to occur of the closing of (i) our initial public offering, (ii) a change in control or (iii) June 14, 2014.
-The initial and second advances of \$12.5 million and \$7.5 million, respectively, together with accrued interest, are convertible into common stock at a conversion price equal to the lesser of \$8.8984 or the initial public offering price.
-Additional borrowings and accrued interest are repayable at the holders' option as follows: up to 50% convertible into common stock at a price equal to the lesser of \$8.8984 or the initial public offering price, and the remainder in cash.
+The initial and second advances of \$12.5 million and \$7.5 million, respectively, together with accrued interest, are convertible into common stock at an initial conversion price of \$0.98 per share, subject to adjustments.
+Additional borrowings and accrued interest are repayable at the holders' option as follows: up to 50% convertible into common stock at a price of \$0.98 per share and the remainder in cash.
 In addition, we may prepay, at our election, up to 50% of any additional borrowings and related accrued interest at any time.
 The Convertible Facility is secured by substantially all of our assets except intellectual property and contains certain required covenants.

-In consideration for the lenders' commitment under this facility, we issued an aggregate of 352,665 shares of common stock at a purchase price of \$5.27 per share to fourteen of the lenders and issued to the remaining lenders warrants to purchase up to an aggregate amount of 131,516 shares of our common stock for an exercise price of \$5.27 per share.
+In consideration for the lenders' commitment under this facility, we issued an aggregate of 3,202,298 shares of common stock at a purchase price of \$0.58 per share to fourteen of the lenders and issued to the remaining lenders warrants to purchase up to an aggregate amount of 1,194,235 shares of our common stock for an exercise price of \$0.58 per share.
 The warrants are immediately exercisable.
-Warrants to purchase 76,601 shares of our common stock will expire on June 14, 2016, and warrants to purchase 54,915 shares of our common stock will expire on November 16, 2016, subject to earlier termination upon an acquisition of us in which the consideration payable to holders of our common stock consists of cash and/or a class of securities that are registered under the Securities Exchange Act of 1934, as amended.
+Warrants to purchase 695,586 shares of our common stock will expire on June 14, 2016, and warrants to purchase 498,649 shares of our common stock will expire on November 16, 2016, subject to earlier termination upon an acquisition of us in which the consideration payable to holders of our common stock consists of cash and/or a class of securities that are registered under the Securities Exchange Act of 1934, as amended.